 Personal and Social Awareness

 Eventually, you will come full circle.
-You will ask what you can give and provide others rather than what you can get for yourself.
-Sharing and helping others will give invaluable meaning and insight into your progress.
+You will ask what you can give and provide to others rather than what you can get for yourself.
+Sharing and helping others will provide invaluable meaning and insight into your progress.
 And spiritual growth speeds up within the community.
 Now you are taking others down the path with you.

 The downside is that increased awareness gives you an improved line of sight.
 Social and environmental inequities and injustices will be more precise.
 This aspect of the fearless spiritual quest may end up being the mission of your life.

 You know when someone you know well isn’t giving a straight answer.
 Here, the right answer is not enough to convince you this person is telling the truth.
 With people you don’t know, test what they are saying.
 Verify if it’s true.
 Sometimes strangers “embellish” and stretch the facts because they think they can get away with it.
-Treat everyone you don’t know well like they are used-car salesmen.
+Treat everyone you don’t know well, like they are used-car salesmen.